Holic75/KingmakerRebalance/README.md

 New features:
 - Share Spell for animal companions,
 - Druids can use armor while in wild shape (optional),
-- Animal companions can now equip belts, bracers, capes and amulets,
+- Animal companions can now equip headgear, belts, bracers, capes and amulets,
 - Rerolls (due to Bit of Luck and similar abilities) are now shown in the battle log,
-- Animal companions are now level-upped manually.
+- Animal companions now level up manually,
+- Dismissable area effect spells.

 The mod also adds following inquisitions that can be selected instead of domains:
 - Anger,